You don’t need a generous marketing budget to make a splash. Take advantage of cheap or free online marketing ideas to help you grow your business.

-Setting up a Google My Business account is a necessity for any brick and mortar business, even if you have no intention of investing in SEO.
+Setting up a Google My Business account is necessary for any brick-and-mortar business, even if you do not intend to invest in search engine optimization (SEO).

-It’s easy to do and is free, so follow this guide to setting up a Google My Business account as soon as possible.
+Getting started is easy to do and free, so follow this guide to setting up a Google My Business account.

-- Once that’s done you need to submit your site to “data aggregators.”
+- Once that’s done, you need to submit your site to “data aggregators.”
 Here’s how to do it cheaply and easily.
-Once 3-4 “data aggregators” have verified your business information, the online directories that list businesses will see you’ve been verified and can start linking to you.
-Having those inbound links, particularly from the aggregators themselves, will help boost your ranking in what’s called the “Local Pack”- a display of local services on the search engine results page.
+Once a few “data aggregators” have verified your business information, the online directories that list businesses will see you’ve been verified and can start linking to you.
+Having those inbound links, particularly from the aggregators themselves, will help boost your ranking in what’s called the “Local Pack,” a display of local services on the search engine results page.

 If your small business is mainly offline or local, the tactics in this section will be most relevant for you.

-Networking is useful no matter what business you run.
+Networking is a useful small business marketing strategy, no matter what business you run.

-Go to local events in your industry, and get to know owners of other small businesses and enthusiasts.
+Go to local events in your industry, and get to know owners of other local businesses and enthusiasts.
 Make sure you always have business cards on hand to give out.